NCAR/CUPiD/README.md

 To install CUPiD, you need to check out the code and then set up a few environments.
 The initial examples have hard-coded paths that require you to be on `casper`.

-The code relies on submodules to install `manage_externals` and then uses `manage_externals` for one more package, so the `git clone` process is a little more complicated than usual:
+The code relies on submodules to install `manage_externals` and then uses `manage_externals` for two more packages, so the `git clone` process is a little more complicated than usual:

 ```
 $ git clone --recurse-submodules https://github.com/NCAR/CUPiD.git